jeremyckahn/kapi/README.md

 Tweening
 --------------

-There is only one tweening method built into Kapi - Linear.
+There is only one tweening method built into Kapi - `linear`.
 Tweens are extensible; just add methods to the global `kapi.tween` object.
 Please consult the docs for more info regarding this.

-If you want more tweens than Linear, you are in luck.
+If you want more tweens than `linear`, you are in luck.
 The file `shapes.js` is included in the Kapi repository, which contains a collection of tweening methods.
 All you have to do is include `shapes.js` in your page to use all the fun tweens.

 More info
 -------------